crowleaj/ApolloParser/README.md

 - Function calls, not as assignment or in arithmetic
 - Includes
 - Function in arithmetic
+- Array Assignment/Declaration

+## Pipeline
+- Array updating, retrieval of elements
+- Functions as assignments and in arithmetic

 ## Language Roadmap
 - Function assignments with multiple returns